-With the immense reach and continual growth of social media, it’s no surprise that brands are readily investing in employee advocacy.
+With the immense reach and continual growth of social media, it’s no surprise that brands are readily investing in employee advocacy tools.
 After all, a successful employee advocacy program can result in greater lead generation, increased website traffic, and better client retention.
 In short, they can make a tremendous diffference.
 However, these are the benefits of a successful employee advocacy program.
 Employee advocacy mistakes are all too common and can turn a program designed to help your brand into a struggle.
 The wrong strategy and tools can hamper even the most energetic initiative.

 This series is here to guide you through the top employee advocacy mistakes to avoid, and help you create a successful program that will last.